 - The policyholder to the policy, on behalf of another person covered or a beneficiary.

 - Publicly available information - including social media websites and online content, newspaper articles, television, radio and other media content, court judgements, public registers and specialist databases (for example Companies Registration Office, Vision-net, Oracle, Dow Jones, SoloCheck) and the electoral register.

 7. What are our legal grounds for using your personal data?

-The General Data Protection Regulation and associated legislation sets outs specific bases under which your data may be processed lawfully.
+The General Data Protection Regulation (Articles 6 and 9(2)) and associated legislation sets outs specific bases under which your data may be processed lawfully.
 The legal basis for the processing of personal data by us will depend on the purpose for which the processing is being carried out.

 We will only use your personal data when one of these conditions has been satisfied.
 The following tables show the legal grounds for each use of your data:

 |Uses of your data||Legal Grounds|

 This covers all the usual activities, such as:

 If we lose touch